jibi0059/creative-coding-final-project/README.md

 ### Time and Environment

+* Watch the automatic day-night cycle move through dawn, daytime, sunset, and night.
+* Notice how the sun, moon, stars, boat, lighthouse, and light reflections change with the time cycle.
 * Click and drag the sun or moon to manually adjust the time of day.
-* Observe how the sky, stars, clouds, colours, and lighthouse change throughout the day-night cycle.
+* At night, watch the lighthouse glow and sweep a soft beam across the sea.
 * The environment continuously evolves even when no interaction occurs.

 ### Ocean Motion